danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 I (and many with me) prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and to increase the overall reliability of a certain process.
-For good developers, this involves unit testing, continous integration, release management etc., for testers it can involve automated UI testing etc. In short, if you can automate, then automate.
+For good developers, this involves unit testing, continuous integration, release management etc., for testers it can involve automated UI testing etc. In short, if you can automate, then automate.

 However, one thing that I have NOT automated until recently, is to setup a brand